 Instead, you need to start small.
 If you’ve ever worked in sales, you might know the phrase “yes momentum.”
 Getting several small, seemingly insignificant yeses makes it much easier it is to get that one Big Yes that you’re after.
 Whether you think of it this way or not, you are selling your brand to influencers, and you need to create that yes momentum.

-You probably wouldn’t propose marriage on a first date, and you certainly wouldn’t do it before you’ve even met.
+And you certainly wouldn’t do it before you’ve even met.
 Instead, you start with a small request—maybe an offer to buy a cup of coffee.

 With influencers, you want to start with the equivalent of that cup of coffee—the “simplest yes possible.”
 Ask for something they are almost certain to say yes to.
 In many cases, the simplest yes is to ask if you can do something for them.
 “Can I send you a free sample of my product?” is one example Ryan offers.
 You might offer to talk about them in your blog—be sure to send them a link when you do.